Speak2/flask_user_api/README.md

    pip install -r requirements.txt
    ```

-4. Set up the PostgreSQL database and update the database credentials in `config.py` with your database credentials for config file reference use the `config-sample.txt` file. copy paste the config-sample.txt file into config.py and use your own credentials.
+4. Set up the PostgreSQL database and update the database credentials in `config.py` with your database credentials for config file reference use the `config-sample.txt` file. copy paste the config-sample.txt file into config.py and use your own credentials. note: kindly use a new database it will automatically generate the database and tables
    ```python
    # Database configuration
     DB_HOST = os.environ.get('DB_HOST') or 'localhost'